Submissions

 Online Journal of Rural Nursing and Health Care Author Guidelines

-The mission of the Online Journal of Rural Nursing and Health Care (OJRNHC) is to be a leading source of information on rural nursing, health care practice, education and research, supporting the health of rural populations.
+The mission of the Online Journal of Rural Nursing and Health Care (OJRNHC) is to be a leading source of information on rural nursing, health care practice, education, and research supporting the health of rural populations.
 The OJRNHC is the official journal of the Rural Nurse Organization (RNO).
-The journal is peer-reviewed and addresses US and global rural nursing and health care.
+The journal is peer-reviewed and addresses rural nursing and health care in the US and globally.
 There are no author fees or author processing charges for publication; however, at least one author of each manuscript must be a member of the RNO at the time of review and publication.
-RNO members can be nurses or those that support rural nursing and health care.
+RNO members can be nurses or those who support rural nursing and health care.
 Details on RNO membership can be found at http://www.rno.org/ .

-This journal does use an online submission process.
+This journal uses an online submission process.
 All manuscripts need to be submitted electronically.
-In order to submit a manuscript for review you must first be registered as a user at the journal URL.
+To submit a manuscript for review, you must first be registered as a user.
 This is a separate process from joining the RNO.
-To access the journal, please go to the following website https://rnojournal.binghamton.edu/index.php/RNO If you are already registered with the journal click on Login (upper right corner of page).
-If you need to register please click on the word Register, in the upper right side of the page.
+To access the journal, please visit the following website https://rnojournal.binghamton.edu/index.php/RNO If you are already registered, click on Login (upper right corner of the page).
+If you need to become a registered user, contact the Editor-in-Chief at psfahs@binghamton.edu or Gabrielle Bonilla at gbonill3@binghamton.edu.
 Part of registering the journal's Privacy Statement, which assures readers that their name and email address will not be used for other purposes.
 Being registered on the website does not confirm your RNO membership status.

 Content of Interest and Special Points

-Please make sure you identify how you defined rural in your study or work.
-To be of interest to this journal your work needs to address the rural aspect of the work throughout the paper, having the word rural in the title or briefly mentioned is not sufficient.
-You will also need to note in the manuscript how you protected the rights of subjects, at a minimum, you should note whether you received permission to conduct research or exemption from an Institutional Review Board (IRB).
-This information usually goes into the section on sample.
-This information is not pertinent to non-research papers.
-Please make sure you have addressed how this work relates to rural nursing or other rural health care providers, rural health care, or policy.
-Lack of information as specified in these special notes are often reasons for declining submissions of manuscripts.
-Please note at least one author needs to be a member of the RNO at the time of submission and throughout the review process.
-Please make sure all of these elements are covered in the work you are submitting for review.
+Please ensure you clearly define what you mean by 'rural' in your study or work.
+To be of interest to this journal, your work needs to address the rural aspect of the work throughout the paper; having the word rural in the title or briefly mentioned is not sufficient.
+Please ensure that you have addressed the relevance of this work to rural nursing, other rural health care providers, rural health care, or policy.
+Lack of information, as specified in these special notes, is a reason for declining submissions of manuscripts.

 Conflict of Interest

 The Online Journal of Rural Nursing and Health Care requires authors, editorial board members, and reviewers to disclose any conflicts of interest related to their submission and involvement with the journal.
-The Online Journal of Rural Nursing and Health Care endorses and subscribes to the definition of Conflict of Interest by the International Committee of Medical Journal Editors (2006)
+The Online Journal of Rural Nursing and Health Care endorses and subscribes to the definition of Conflict of Interest by the International Committee of Medical Journal Editors (2006).
+Please note: this information needs to be blinded for review.
+Add a placeholder section following the conclusion.
+This information can be added before publication.

 Informed Consent